 Some Handy Contents

-The programs at the various summer camps for kids will comprise of wondrous new activities and adventures that are sure to excite and motivate your young camper.
+A wondrous selection of new activities and adventures await your young camper at summer camps all across the US.
 There will be programs and activities that they have never seen before or challenged themselves to in the past.

 One of the best lessons I learned at camp was that challenge can bring out the best in us.